mostafatalebi/dynamic-params/README.md

 **Get**
 Returns the raw value passed when using `Add()`

+**Count**
+Returns the number of params

+**Scan**
+Scans param based on a given regex pattern, and returns the matched collection or nil if none

+**Iterate**
+Iterates over params and applies the given callback

 **GetAsString**
 Tries to convert the value to `string` before returning, error if conversion fails.